happymontana/www/docs/tutorials/fetch-casts.md

 2. Click on Create on the top left
 3. Choose Node.js when prompted

-You’ll also need an Ethereum node to talk to the Facaster Registry contract.
+You’ll also need an Ethereum node to talk to the Farcaster Registry contract.
 We recommend using [Alchemy](https://www.alchemy.com/), which is free.
 The steps below may be slightly different if you’re signing up for the first time:

 1. Sign up on [Alchemy.com](http://www.alchemy.com), and complete onboarding
 2. Click on ‘Create a New App’ from your dashboard